theRealMarkCastillo/memory_graph/README.md

 > ⚠️ **Status: Concept / Specification Phase**

-MemoryGraph is a research-driven, open-source database designed as the **native storage layer for AI agent long-term memory**.
+**MemoryGraph is a research-grade memory engine for AI agents where semantic similarity and relational context are unified to study coherence, decay, and long-term recall.**

 It goes beyond combining vectors and graphs — it provides an opinionated cognitive schema with built-in temporal decay, memory importance scoring, and emergence research instrumentation.

 ## 🚀 The Problem